prajeeshag/xcdo/README.md

 !!!
 Note
     Notice the `.py` extension on the custom operator?
 That’s because the operator name simply comes from the Python file’s name.

+See [Writing your own operators](user_defined_operators.md) for more details.

+## Why XCDO?
+- **Simple Python functions**.
+If you know Python, you can create new operators instantly.
+This opens the door for real community-driven development.
+- **Automatic help and documentation**.
+XCDO automatically generates help and documentation for your operators, making it easy to share and reuse them.
+- **CLI and Library**.
+As these operators are Python functions, it can be called from Python scripts as well.
+- **Custom operators**.
+Drop a Python function into a file and call it like any other XCDO operator.
+This keeps your analysis workflows clean, modular, and easy to reuse.
+- **Zarr support**.
+Since XCDO builds on Xarray, it naturally supports modern formats like Zarr, which CDO doesn’t handle yet.
+- **CDO integration**.
+When you need the performance of CDO, you can call it directly with the “-cdo” operator and combine it with XCDO or custom operators in one chain.

+With community support, XCDO can grow into a unified library of reusable and well-structured tools for climate and weather analysis.

+## Issues
+Please report any issues [here](https://github.com/prajeeshag/xcdo/issues).

+## Contributing
+Fork the [repository](https://github.com/prajeeshag/xcdo) and make your changes and submit a pull request.

+Please contact me at [prajeeshag@gmail.com](mailto:prajeeshag@gmail.com) for any questions or start a discussion on [GitHub Discussions](https://github.com/prajeeshag/xcdo/discussions).

+!!! warning "Under active development"
+    XCDO is under active development.
+Although everything will work as expected, many features are not documented well yet.

 <!--For a more complete example including more features, see the Tutorial - User Guide.-->